 3. Absorb the Stellar Views from the Cologne Cable Car

 There is a lot of beauty to absorb in Cologne, and every angle of the city gives you a whole new perspective on it.
-Every block and alley offers its own charm, and you could wander endlessly and never run out of charming sights to see.
+Every block and alley offers its own charm.
+You could wander endlessly and never run out of charming sights to see.

 4. Learn about Cologne’s Troubled Past at the NS Documentation Center